cory321/Hemsy/docs/GARMENTS_PAGE_ARCHITECTURE_REFACTOR.md

 ## Executive Summary

-This document outlines a comprehensive refactoring strategy for the Threadfolio garments page to align with Next.js 15 best practices and improve performance.
+This document outlines a comprehensive refactoring strategy for the Hemsy garments page to align with Next.js 15 best practices and improve performance.
 The refactor moves from a client-heavy TanStack Query implementation to a server-first approach using Next.js App Router patterns.

 **Key Changes:**